 As a precaution, we picked up some prepackaged bento boxes at the train station and completed our journey to Hakone.
 I was completely ready to hang my head in shame as the ugly American who couldn’t even show up on time.

 Instead of being treated as the group who inconvenienced them, when we were checked in at 7:50 PM they told us to go right to our room as dinner would be served at 8:00 PM.
-They had made up our room so that our dinner could be served and they also prepared our beds for the evening.
-This is not typical and we later learned that they even had one of their staff who spoke the best English stay to help us settle into our room.
+They had made up our room so our dinner could be served and they also prepared our beds for the evening.
+This is not typical and we later learned they even had one of their staff who spoke the best English stay to help us settle into our room.

 Like this post?
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top of this page to follow our blog and get emailed notifications of when we post (it’s usually just once or twice a day).
 Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!